 Himachal Pradesh is a multicultural as well as multilingual state where language changes every few kilometres.
 Its fairs are mainly based on region and its folklore.
 Kahika fair is one of them.
 It celebrated in the Kullu district, in which it believes that the local deity bestows a dead man with life.

-If we believe legends, beginning of this festival goes back into the history as it believes that once a local deity came to Shirar village along with his friend Naur.
+If we believe legends, the beginning of this festival goes back into history as it believes that once a local deity came to Shirar village along with his friend Naur.
 Both felt hungry and the deity went to the local chief for food but the chief refused.
-This enraged the deity and he went at the top of a hill and brought about flood.
+This enraged the deity and he went to the top of a hill and brought about flood.
 The turbulent flood destroyed everything making its way.
-The deity soon realized that his friend Naur had also became a victim of the flood.
-He felt himself responsible for his death.
+The deity soon realized that his friend Naur had also become a victim of the flood.
+He felt responsible for his death.
 So he started commemorating this festival every third year in his remembrance.

-Though it started on June 20, but the main attraction of this fair is on 2nd July as the Naur (a tribe) would be offered water with some “divine powers” to drink after which he would become unconscious and his family members start wailing.
-After couple of hours, deities would return life in him.
-During Kahika fair, entire village would bore festive look with colourful canopies and the sounds of hymns would mark the beginning of the festival in the village.
+Though it started on June 20, the main attraction of this fair is on 2nd July as the Naur (a tribe) would be offered water with some “divine powers” to drink after which he would become unconscious and his family members start wailing.
+After a couple of hours, deities would return life in him.
+During the Kahika fair, the entire village would bore a festive look with colourful canopies and the sounds of hymns would mark the beginning of the festival in the village.